garystafford/twelve-labs-opensearch-demo/README.md

 ## Run the Code

-Access the Jupyter Notebook for all the code:
+Access the Jupyter Notebook for all code:

 [twelve-labs-demo-nested-public.ipynb](twelve-labs-demo-nested-public.ipynb)